stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ### (Optional) NVMe format with 4k block

-This step optional. macOS works faster and better with NVMe with 4k blocks.
+This step is optional.
+MacOS works faster and better with NVMe with 4k blocks.
 Usually NVMe formatted with 512 or 512e block size for unknown reason.
 Maybe another Windows compatibility issue.
 Anyway, Windows 10 works with no issues with NVMe with 4k blocks.

-Best way to format NVMe drive is boot from Linux Live USB media and use ``smartctl`` and ``nvme-cli`` tools.
+The best way to format NVMe drive is to boot from Linux Live USB media and use ``smartctl`` and ``nvme-cli`` tools.

 * Download [balenaEtcher](https://www.balena.io/etcher/) on Windows or macOS machine.
 * Download [Ubuntu Desktop Live Image](https://ubuntu.com/download/desktop) on same Windows or macOS machine.